alexa-labs/skill-sample-nodejs-space-explorer/README.md

 ## APL 1.1 Release Updates

-With the release of APL 1.1, Space Explorer has been updated to demonstrate a number of new features, including:
+With the release of APL 1.1, Space Explorer includes updates to demonstrate new features, including:

 - Video
 - Animations